apache/age-website/src/pages/blog/2024-04-23-from-data-to-connections-leveraging-hyperconnectivity-in-e-commerce-data-part-1.md

 As seen above, graph database queries exhibit hyperconnectivity implementation much more efficiently.
 Notably, Apache AGE stands out as a database with its hybrid query capability, enabling many including non-experts in graph queries and derive results using SQL.
 Being a PostgreSQL extension, Apache AGE offers the flexibility to leverage extensions tailored to specific situations and domains, enhancing its practicality and adaptability.

-Are you interested in learning more about Apache AGE?
-[Learn More Now](http://agedb.io/From-Data-to-Connections-Leveraging-Hyperconnectivity-in-E-commerce-Data.jsp#).

 <!--EndFragment-->